layervault/pummeldoge/README.md

 brew install imagemagick
 ```

-You will also need to register a LayerVault application.
+You will also need to register a LayerVault Application.
 You can do that from your [LayerVault Development](https://layervault.com/settings/development) page.
 (Account required.
 Accounts are free.)

 Next, define your API keys in your shell: